Geographical Indication Tag - GI Tag

 Today, India has more than 300 goods with a GI tag.
 Some of these are listed below.

-GI Tag fullform is geographical Indication tag.
-Which certifies you the products origin means where it is cultivated or it is from which location.
+GI Tag full form is a geographical Indication tag.
+This certifies you the source of the product means where it is cultured or from which location.

 Who gives GI tag - GI tag ministry

-In India Department for promotion of industry and industrial trade offers GI tag which helps Indian players to excell in there business with GI tag as a certificate of origin.
+In India Department, the promotion of industry and industrial trade offers GI tags.
+They help Indian players excel in their business with the GI tag as a certificate of origin.

-The first good awarded a GI tag in India after the Geographical Indication Act, 1999, came in to force with effect in September 2003 was the tea produced in Darjeeling.
+The first GI tag in India awarded after the Geographical Indication Act, 1999, came into force with effect in September 2003, which was for tea produced in Darjeeling.

 Darjeeling tea grows in three flushes.
 Each of the flushes starts with the emergence of new, tender tea leaves and ends with the harvest of tea leaves.

-The first flush lasts from March to May, the secondly from June to August, and the autumn flush lasts from October to November.
+The first flush lasts from March to May, the second from June to August, and the autumn flush lasts from October to November.